Njanderson/548/hw1/hw1a.md

 * You will get a question about a microarchitectural feature of the processor
 * Your answer will consist in the following two items:
     * Your answer in plain text
-    * The line-number or code-block backing up your answer, for example:
+    * The line-numbers or code-block backing up your answer, for example:
-        * Does the processor has an instruction cache?
+        * What is the implementation of the fluffaluffagus?
+            * The fluffaluffagus employs lungs with high-absorptive oxygen absorbers ([code](https://github.com/pulp-platform/ariane/blob/master/src/ariane.sv#L653)) for improved O2 processing in higher elevations.
+Fur is used to
+            * maintain thermal stability.
+Large feet are implemented ([code](https://github.com/pulp-platform/ariane/blob/master/src/ariane.sv#L651) in order to maximize mobility after snowfall.
-            * Yes, [code](https://github.com/pulp-platform/ariane/blob/master/src/ariane.sv#L653) (this would be a line-number example)
+            * See  (this would be a line-number example)
         * What performance events related to the L1-cache are supported?
             * i-cache miss and d-cache miss [code](https://github.com/pulp-platform/ariane/blob/master/src/perf_counters.sv#L32-L33) (this would be a code-block example)
 * You will submit a pdf file containing the questions and answers as shown [here](https://bitbucket.org/taylor-bsg/cse548-18sp-hw/src/master/hw1/hw1a_john_doe.pdf)